g-lajoie/image_classifier_from_scratch/README.md

 # ImageNet Classifier from Scratch (ICS-Net)

 This project is a **feedforward neural network** implemented **from scratch using only NumPy**, designed to perform **multiclass classification** on the [EMNIST dataset](https://www.nist.gov/itl/products-and-services/emnist-dataset).
-It demonstrates how core neural network principles — such as forward propagation, backpropagation, gradient descent, and activation functions — can be implemented without using any deep learning libraries like TensorFlow or PyTorch.
+It demonstrates how core neural network principles — such as forward propagation, backpropagation, gradient descent, and activation functions

 ## Features